DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 ***Seeking Madam Eva.*** Strahd's attack on the village has only strengthened Ismark's belief that the Barovians must find some way of escaping the vampire's tyranny.
 "We can't go on living like this," he croaks, his knuckles whitening as he stares into his mug.
 "I've heard how terrible things were a hundred years ago, before he went to sleep.
 Vampires lurking in every shadow.
 Parents and their children disappearing in the night.
 Rats and wolves and bats reporting our every move to the castle.
 Even if the Devil goes dormant again in fifty or sixty years' time, who would we be if we condemned our children and grandchildren to that same fate?"

-Although he asks them to be discrete in doing so, so as to avoid drawing Strahd's wrath back down upon the village, Ismark asks the players to seek the wisdom of Madam Eva, a Vistani seer and sage who dwells at Tser Pool.
+Although he asks them to be discreet in doing so, so as to avoid drawing Strahd's wrath back down upon the village, Ismark asks the players to seek the wisdom of Madam Eva, a Vistani seer and sage who dwells at Tser Pool.
 "If anyone might know how the Devil can be destroyed and our people freed," he murmurs, "it's her."

 If the players agree to do so, the player with the highest passive Wisdom (Perception) score notices a **rat**—one of Strahd's spies—watching them with rapt, malevolent, and intelligent interest from beneath a nearby piece of furniture.
 Once noticed, the rat immediately dashes toward the kitchen in a clear attempt to escape.